OpenBankProject/Sofit/README.md

 # ABOUT

-This appliation demostrates some of the principles of the Open Bank Project:
+This appliation demonstrates some of the principles of the Open Bank Project:

 1) Sliding scale of privacy and disclosure. e.g. Use aliases to protect real names but still show the flow of money .
 2) Different views on account data (Public / Share holders / Team etc.) e.g. hide balances on public view.